Lucas4MouthGauard/dumbfun/README.md

 ---

-**Remember: In the digital world, the "dumbest" interactions are often the most fun!** 🤪
+**Remember: In the digital world, the "smartest" interactions are often the most fun!** 🤪

-*"Welcome to the Matrix... of Dumbness!"* 🖥️
+*"Welcome to the Matrix... of Smartness!"* 🖥️